What We’re Watching

 Pay transparency laws proliferating

 - Effective Jan.
-1, 2025, employers with 30 or more employees in Minnesota will be required to include a pay range or fixed pay rate in all job posts.
-The new requirement applies to postings by the employer and through third parties.
-Similar laws already exist in California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New York, Rhode Island, Vermont, Washington and the District of Columbia and are being considered in South Carolina to reduce gender and racial wage gaps..
+1, employers with 30 or more employees in Minnesota must include a pay range or fixed pay rate in all job posts.
+Similar laws to reduce gender and racial wage gaps already exist in California, Colorado, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, Nevada, New York, Rhode Island, Vermont, Washington and the District of Columbia.

 New efforts addressing potential AI discrimination

 - Colorado became the first U.S. state to govern artificial intelligence (AI) when Governor Polis signed Senate Bill 24-205.
-The law, which takes effect in 2026, requires those developing and using the technology to ensure that AI-generated hiring, banking and housing decisions avoid “algorithmic discrimination.”
+The law takes effect in 2026 and requires those developing and using the technology to ensure that AI-generated hiring, banking and housing decisions avoid “algorithmic discrimination.”

-- New York City has a similar rule and many other states are considering AI-related hiring initiatives.
+- New York City and Illinois have similar AI restrictions and many other states are considering AI-related hiring initiatives.

 Prop 65 labeling requirements require regular monitoring

 - California’s Proposition 65 – The Safe Drinking Water and Toxic Enforcement Act – requires companies to provide warning labels to notify people of exposure to more than 1,000 chemicals known to cause cancer, birth defects or other reproductive harm.
-While NAFEM reports on proposed changes in the Advocacy Update newsletter, members also should closely monitor the Prop 65 changes impacting their businesses.
+While NAFEM regularly reports on proposed changes, members should closely monitor the Prop 65 changes impacting their businesses.

-Prevention of heat-related illnesses and injuries addressed in pending final rules
+Prevention of heat-related illnesses and injuries addressed in California final rule; OSHA considers similar

-- Members are advised to review new California and proposed federal regulations aimed at reducing heat-related illnesses and injuries:
+- Members should review California and proposed federal regulations aimed at reducing heat-related illnesses and injuries:

 - California’s Heat Illness Prevention in Indoor Places of Employment rule went into effect July 23.
-The law applies to indoor environments when the temperature reaches 82° F. California already has regulations addressing those working in outdoor heat that are summarized in the linked document above.
+The law applies to indoor environments when the temperature reaches 82° F. California already has regulations addressing those working in outdoor heat.

 SUPPLY CHAIN